eclipse-sumo/sumo/docs/web/docs/Netedit/neteditPopupFunctions.md

 ![](../images/neteditReversedirection2.png)
 New edge is parallel to their reverse edge

+### Add reverse disconnected direction

+Similar to *Add reverse direction* but the new edge will have new junctions and will run in parallel to the original edge with an offset of twice the edge width.

+### Restore geometry endpoints

+Resets customized endpoints to their default (the respective junction position an either end)

+### Set geometry endpoint here

-- *Set geometry endpoint here*: Create an geometry end point.
+Create an geometry end point.
 It's useful to mark the start and the end of an road

 ![](../images/neteditEndpoint1.png)
 Geometry endpoint will be created in the mouse cursor position